 Hitachi ID Privileged Access Manager secures sensitive passwords by periodically setting them to new, random values:

 - Periodically -- for example, every night between 3AM and 4AM.

-- When users check passwords back in, after they are finished using them.
+- When users check accounts back in, after they are finished using them.

 - When users request a specific password value.

 - In the event of an urgent termination of a system administrator (randomize